Fabrizio-Caruso/Primitive-Pythagorean-Triples/README.md

 ## Compilation

 ### Use the Makefile targets.
-For example use
+For example: use
-**make all** produce versions that use unsigned short, unsigned long numbers for both the PC and the Commodore 64.
+**make all** to produce binary versions that use unsigned short, unsigned long numbers for both the PC and the Commodore 64.
-See Makefile for other targets
+Inspect the Makefile file to see the provided specific targets.

-### Use the compiler and pass the parameters
+### Use directly a compiler and pass the parameters to customize the computation and display

 Use your prefered C compiler for your target architecture and pass the following parameters:
 1. **-DUSE_SHORT** to force unsigned short computation (faster but at the risk of overflow)